linglingMiu/EWSNN/README.md

 # EWSNN
-The EWSNN network for image classification
+The EWS-SNN network for image classification